property management move out automation

 What parts of the move-out process can property managers automate?

-Notice intake, task creation, inspection scheduling, vendor routing, owner updates, CRM logging, and ready-to-market handoffs can usually be automated while disputes and exceptions still go to staff.
+Property managers can automate notice intake, task creation, inspection scheduling, vendor routing, owner updates, CRM logging, and ready-to-market handoffs while disputes and exceptions still go to staff.

 Does move-out automation replace the property manager?